-As mentioned in the introduction to Section 3.2, it is highly unlikely that the proposed action will affect U.S. commercial fishing activities and other species of commercial interest in the proposed action area.
+As mentioned in the introduction to Section 3.2, it is highly unlikely that the proposed action will precipitate changes in U.S. commercial fishing activities that will impact other species of commercial interest in the proposed action area.
 Therefore, the discussion of the affected environment focuses primarily on the status of the PBF stock.
-However, more detailed information is provided for other species of commercial interest to the U.S. fleets that catch PBF in the coastal pelagic species (CPS) and HMS FMPs (PFMC 2011a; PFMC 2011b respectively) which include regulatory mechanisms to ensure the sustainability of these other species.
+However, more detailed information is provided for other species of commercial interest to the U.S. fleets that catch PBF in the CPS and HMS FMPs (PFMC 2011a; PFMC 2011b respectively), which include regulatory mechanisms to ensure the sustainability of these other species.